Ontario Computer Animation & Special Effects Tax Credit (OCASE)

 Are productions that are only exhibited on online platforms eligible for OCASE?

 To receive the OCASE tax credit for computer animation and special effects activities on a production, the production must have been certified under the OFTTC or the OPSTC.
-For the OFTTC, a production must be broadcast on television (including licensed video-on-demand (VOD) services), shown theatrically, or distributed on DVD.
+For the OFTTC, a production must be broadcast on television (including licensed video-on-demand (VOD) services), or shown theatrically.
 Productions shown exclusively on online platforms are not eligible for the OFTTC.
 However, productions that are only exhibited online are eligible for the OPSTC if they are exhibited online through a service which provides content to the end user for a purchase, license or subscription fee.
 Examples of such over-the-top streaming services are Netflix, Crave, Amazon Prime and Hulu.

 Does Ontario follow CAVCO Public Notice 2017-02 which defines ineligible genres and Public Notice 2017-03 which defines advertising for purposes of federal film or video production tax credit programs?

 Yes, Ontario Creates uses these definitions in determining if a production is an excluded production by virtue of being one of the genres listed in the OFTTC and OPSTC Regulation (O. Reg 37/09) section 27(2) h and section 31 paragraph 4, or section 90(11) of the Taxation Act, 2007 for OCASE.
 While Ontario Creates uses the same definitions, Ontario Creates will conduct our own assessment of a production’s genre.